Are you looking for kid-friendly farm and garden outings around Southern California?

 Sherman Library and Gardens in Corona Del Mar is very small, but their Discovery Garden is a highlight for kids to smell and touch plants.
 This one is better for school age kids rather than toddlers.
 If you have older kids who love taking photos — it’s paradise!

 Orange County Great Park Farm + Food Lab is open Tues-Sun from 10am to 3pm – and still has free admission.
-(The Great Park carousel and balloon now charge admission fees.)
+(The Great Park carousel charges admission fees.)
 Go on a Sunday between 10am and 2pm and you can catch the Farmer’s Market and food trucks, too.

 The Niguel Botanical Preserve is another favorite at Crown Valley Community Park behind the YMCA on Crown Valley Parkway.